Table of Contents

 Using technology like Zoom and WebEx, virtual team members coordinate their work primarily through electronic communication, often without meeting face-to-face.
 This model allows organisations to access top talent and reduce travel costs.

 These temporary teams are formed to complete specific projects or tasks with a clear end goal.
-Comprising individuals from various departments, project teams bring together different perspectives and expertise to tackle complex challenges.
+Comprising individuals from various departments, project teams bring together different perspectives and expertise to handle complex challenges.

 Management teams provide guidance to subordinate teams and oversee business performance.
 Their authority comes from the hierarchical rank of their members, with executive management teams at the top.